 There is an exception for some retirement accounts for small-business owners, however.

-If you have a solo 401(k) or SIMPLE-IRA, then you can fund these until the extended deadline as well — but these accounts had to have been established during the regular tax year.
+If you have a solo 401(k) or SIMPLE-IRA, then you can fund these until the extended deadline (dates may vary based on the type of business entity) as well — but these accounts had to have been established during the regular tax year.

 Some small-business owners file for an extension specifically so that they have more time to beef up these retirement accounts, as they have a much higher contribution limit than a traditional or Roth IRA.